jdtsmith/abridge-diff/README.md

 ## How this works:

 This works by adding a post-processing step after `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
-This protects all refined differences and a configurable amount of context around them, and computes regions to hide using `'invisibility` text properties.
+This protects all refined differences and a configurable amount of context around them, and computes regions to hide using the `'invisibility` text property.
 Note that the abridged text is still there, so toggling hiding simply reveals it.

 ## Settings: